 Reflecting on a decade of stories in the fascinating Belgian capital.

-I looked at how places serve as a cradle for stories, but that it is people who make them.
+While I enjoyed consuming and producing stories since I was a kid, it became more structured after I got into journalism about ten years ago.
+As I interacted with people from different cultures and beliefs, I began to notice how places serve as a cradle for stories, but it is people who bring them to life.
 Good or evil is in people, not in specific countries or buildings.
 It occurred to me that the entire world is composed of a constant stream of stories and their examination.
 We live and create stories and navigate through established narratives: a nation is a story; religion is a story; community is a story; family is a story.
 Humankind constantly argues about stories, and there is never a conclusion.
-The story continues, the society evolves.
+The story continues, and the society evolves.

 Speaking of bikes, Brussels has an affordably priced bike-sharing scheme; unfortunately, I couldn't get the app to unlock the bikes to work.
 That said, I either walked or used public transit.
 Interestingly, I saw plenty of people riding bikes in suits and dresses; yet I saw no suits while I rode the metro or trams.
 That told a story about cycling in Brussels, as well as the city's public transportation.